 The largest tax concern when giving shares to family members is Capital Gains Tax (CGT).
 However, you do not have to pay CGT on any shares that you transfer (i.e. sell or gift) to a spouse or civil partner unless you are separated and did not live together at any point during the tax year in which the transfer took place.

 If your husband, wife, or civil partner later disposes of (sells) the shares, they may have to pay tax on any gain (profit) they make from the sale.
-The capital gain is the difference between the market value of the shares when you gifted them and when your spouse or partner sold them.
+The capital gain is the difference between the price of the shares when you first acquired them and when your spouse or partner sold them.

 Share transfers between unmarried couples